-The Corporate Governance Committee has the responsibility of reviewing the Governance Guidelines and to report to the Board of Directors as to specific measures to be taken by the Company with respect thereto.
-In June 2001, a meeting of the Board of Directors was held to discuss the report of the Corporate Governance Committee and adopt the necessary resolutions.
+The Corporate Governance Committee has the responsibility of reviewing the Guidelines and reporting to the Board of Directors as to specific measures to be taken by the Company with respect thereto.
+On the date hereof, a meeting of the Board of Directors was held to discuss the corporate governance practices of the Company and adopt the necessary resolutions.

-The following is a summary of the corporate governance practices of the Company as well as the plans of the Board of Directors to assure a greater degree of compliance with the Governance Guidelines during the current and future fiscal years.
+The following is a summary of the corporate governance practices of the Company as well as the plans of the Board of Directors to assure a greater degree of compliance with the Guidelines during the current and future fiscal years.